Alta Peak: A Grueling Drive and a Beautiful Hike

 The trail was pretty easy for the first 5 miles, gaining altitude gradually.
 I found a nice campsite at Mehrten Meadow and set camp, but the mosquitos were pretty bad during mid-day and I wondered how bad they would be later.
 I started back on the trail and took some GoPro footage.
-I just go the camera and I figured I try it out.
-It’s only about a minute, but it gives you a good idea of the scene and the views leading torward the summit…
+I had just gotten the camera and I figured I’d try it out.
+It’s only about a minute, but it gives you a good idea of the scene and the views leading toward the summit…

 I got back to the trailhead by 7pm and started the long drive home.
 Despite the amount of snacks and caffeine I ingested, I could barely stay awake by the time I got close to home.
 I made it home just before midnight.